PrabirK-ML/Healthcareproviderfraudclaimdetection/README.md

 # Healthcare provider fraud claim detection
 This application can detect a fraud claim raised by a HealthCare provider.
 From data preparation,Feature transform upto Model creation, I used google colab.
-I used flask frame work for accessing this application.
+I used flask framework for accessing this application.
 This service can be accessed as an API.

 For a basic web view I used flassger.